nicklockwood/LayerSprites/README.md

     - (NSString *)imageNameAtIndex:(NSInteger)index;

 This method returns the image name at the specified index.
-Image names are sorted alphabetically, and do not neccesarily reflect the order in which they appear in the sprite sheet file.
+Image names are sorted alphabetically, and do not necessarily reflect the order in which they appear in the sprite sheet file.

     - (LSImage *)imageAtIndex:(NSInteger)index;
     - (LSImage *)objectAtIndexedSubscript:(NSInteger)index;